35 years of raising walls and spirits

 Building homes and camaraderie

-Dennis Cunningham, ACU’s Manager of Environmental Sustainability, has been participating in builds since 2010, with 14 completed to date.
+Dennis Cunningham, ACU’s Manager of Environmental Sustainability, has been participating in builds since 2010.
 What started as a one-off event has become a meaningful part of his life and something he’s proud to do each year.

 Dennis Cunningham, ACU’s Manager of Environmental Sustainability